The Student Activities Handbook serves as a guide in providing all key information pertaining to Student Organization operations.

-To facilitate the process for clubs and organizations, reservation of all facilities, including classrooms and recreational facilities will be made through the Student Activities Office.
-Group representatives must travel with the Activity Approval Form.
+To facilitate the process for clubs and organizations, reservation of all facilities, including classrooms and recreational facilities will be made through the Student Activities Office via a facility reservation form.
+Group representatives must travel with the Activity Approval Form for verification purposes.
 It is wise to call Security (693-1530) to remind them to open the venue.
 It is the organization’s responsibility to contact Security at the end of the function to secure the site.
 Note the general contact for each venue.

 Classrooms: Contact Ms. Diana Claxton or Judith Harrigan at 693-1159